 On October 2, 2016, Fr.
 Andrew was elevated by His Grace Bishop THOMAS to the rank of archpriest at St. Paul’s.

 Fr.
-Andrew’s hobbies and interests include local and world history; traditional, folk and modern music; science fiction and fantasy literature and film; scenic and art photography; English Medieval and Renaissance drama and poetry; dabbling in ancient and modern languages and etymology; and localism/regionalism.
+Andrew’s hobbies and interests include local and world history; folklore and mythology; traditional, folk and modern music; science fiction and fantasy literature and film; scenic and art photography; English Medieval and Renaissance drama and poetry; dabbling in ancient and modern languages and etymology; and localism/regionalism.
 He also enjoys keeping aquarium fish and occasionally plays the Appalachian mountain dulcimer.